No-Name-temporary/test-route-packager/README.md

 # About
-This respository contains the code the Test Route Packager lambda function, a component of the Seymour Active Monitoring Solution.
+This respository contains the code for the Test Route Packager lambda function, a component of the Seymour Active Monitoring Solution.

-The Test Route Packager is the target for all scheduled EventBridge rules.
-Test Route Packager’s purpose is to read all the location data from the JSON test configuration payload delivered by an EB rule, and prep it for routing to [test runner](https://github.com/seymour-active-monitoring/test-runner) lambda functions in the the correct regions.
+Test Route Packager is the target for all scheduled EventBridge rules.
+Test Route Packager’s purpose is to read location data from the JSON test configuration payload delivered by an EB rule, and prep it for routing to [test runner](https://github.com/seymour-active-monitoring/test-runner) lambda functions in the the correct regions.

 **Expected Shape of incoming test configuration JSON:**